 A Brief History of Montserrat

-Late 1770s.
-Thanks to the labor of African and Irish slaves, the colony developed, promoting an economy based on sugar, rum, arrowroot and cotton.
+- Late 1770s.
+Thanks to the labor of African and Irish slaves, the colony developed, with an economy based on sugar, rum, arrowroot and cotton.

-1782.
-Montserrat was captured by the French during the American Revolutionary War, but was returned to Britain under the Treaty of Paris in 1783.
+- 1782.
+Montserrat was captured by the French during the American Revolutionary War, but returned to Britain under the Treaty of Paris in 1783.

-1979.
+- 1979.
 The Beatles producer George Martin opened AIR Studios.
-World-famous musicians flocked there to record and enjoy the island’s tropical beauty.
+World-famous musicians recorded there and enjoyed the island’s tropical beauty.